 If you’re having trouble drinking warm water (which can relax cramped muscles), you can add some fruit or lemon to make it more palatable.
 Additionally, you can also eat water-based food such as watermelon, strawberries, lettuce, and tomatoes.

 8. Turn up the heat

-Heat helps muscles relax and in doing so, it will help to ease cramping and discomfort.
+Heat helps muscles relax and in doing so, it helps to ease cramping and discomfort.